lukas-vlcek/bigdesk/src/main/javascript_sources/org/bigdesk/net/readme.md

 xhrService.getHotThreads(goog.nullFunction);
 ```

 But hold on!
 Client does not instantiate ServiceFactory directly (except for tests).
-By default the `Manager` does this for you and uses the `DefaultServiceManager` and `XhrService` implementations.
+By default the `Manager` does this for you (it does it via `LookUp` context) and uses
+the `DefaultServiceManager` and `XhrService` implementations.
 This is equivalent to the following Manager configuration:

 ```javascript